History of Oradea

-The history of Oradea covers the time from Neolithic, through the Middle Ages and its flourishing as an important center in Crișana region, until its modern existence as a city, the seat of Bihor County in north-western Romania.
+The history of Oradea is the story of the Romanian city from Neolithic times, through the Middle Ages when it flourished as an important center in Crișana, until its modern existence as the seat of Bihor County.

 Prehistory and ancient times

-While modern Oradea is first mentioned later, recent archaeological findings, in and around the city, provide evidence of a more or less continuous habitation since the Neolithic.
-The Dacians and Celts also inhabited the region.
-After the conquest of Dacia, the Romans established a presence in the area, most notably in the Salca district of the city and modern day Băile Felix.
+Archaeological findings, in and around the city, provide evidence of a more or less continuous habitation since Neolithic times.
+In particular, jewelry found near the area has been dated to Tiszapolgár culture during the Copper Age.

+The Dacians and Celts inhabited the region.
+After the conquest of Dacia in 101AD, the Romans established a presence in the area, most notably in the Salca area of the city and modern day Băile Felix.

 Middle Ages

-According to the Gesta Hungarorum the territory was ruled by a legendary ruler Menumorut – having its citadel centered at Bihar – at the end of the 9th and beginning of the 10th centuries, until the Hungarian land-taking.
+According to the Gesta Hungarorum, the territory - having its citadel centered at Bihar - was ruled by Menumorut at the end of the 9th and beginning of the 10th centuries, until the Hungarian land-taking.

 The first documented mention of Oradea's name was in 1113 under the Latin name, Varadinum ("vár" means fortress in Hungarian).
 In the 11th century when St. King Ladislaus I of Hungary founded a bishopric settlement near the city of Oradea, the present Roman Catholic Diocese of Oradea.

 The city flourished during the 13th century in particular.
 The Citadel of Oradea, the ruins of which remain today, was first mentioned in 1241 during the Mongol invasion of Europe.
 The 14th century was one of the most prosperous periods in the city's life.
 Statues of St. Stephen, Emeric and Ladislaus (before 1372) and the equestrian sculpture of St. Ladislaus (1390) were erected in Oradea.
 St. Ladislaus' statue was the first proto-renaissance public square equestrian in Europe.
 Bishop Andreas Báthori (1329–1345) rebuilt the cathedral in Gothic style.
 From that epoch dates also the Hermes, now preserved at Györ, which contains the skull of King Ladislaus, and which is a masterpiece of the Hungarian goldsmith's art.